 Weapons of any kind are not permitted at Shambhala Music Festival.
 This includes machetes, knives (including swiss army knives / leatherman tools with blades), swords, guns, axes, baseball bats, etc. Anything that could potentially harm another guest can be considered a weapon.
 Cooking knives must be under 6 inches.

-Shambhala welcomes all aspects of diversity to our community including ability, sexual orientation, gender, sex, age, race, colour, ancestry, aboriginal status, ethnic origin, place of origin, citizenship, marital and family status, immigrant status, political affiliation, religious affiliation, creed, level of literacy, and language.
+We welcome each and every human being with open arms on the farm regardless of their ability, sexual orientation, gender, sex, age, race, colour, ancestry, aboriginal status, ethnic origin, place of origin, citizenship, marital and family status, immigrant status, political affiliation, religious affiliation, creed, level of literacy, or language.

-If guests notice any signs, totems, etc that display concerning messaging as mentioned above, please notify Shambhala staff so we can take action.
+If guests notice any signs, totems, etc that display concerning messaging as mentioned above, please notify a Shambhala Music Festival staff member immediately.